muftring/iu-statistics/README.md

 - if $A$ and $B$ are possible outcomes (with no overlap), then $P(A\:and\:B) = P(A) \times P(B\:given\:A)$
 - if $A$ and $B$ are independent, then $P(A\:and\:B) = P(A) \times P(B)$

+## Probability Distributions for Discrete and Continuous Variables

+### Probability Distributions
+A **random variable** refers to a variable for which the value from observation to observation can vary according to random variation summarized by probabilities.

+A **probability distribution** lists possible variable outcomes and their associated probabilities.

+Probability distributions look different for discrete and continuous variables.

+### Probability Distributions for Discrete Variables
+The probability distribution of a discrete variable assigns a probability to each possible value of the variable.
+Each probability is a number between 0 and 1.

+The sum of probabilities of all possible values equals 1.

+Let $P(y)$ denote the probability of a possible outcome for a variable $y$.
+Then:

+$$0 \leq P(y) \leq 1$$

+and

+$$\sum_{y}P(y) = 1$$

+### Probability Distributions for Continuous Variables
+The probability distribution of a continuous variable assigns probabilities to intervals of numbers.
+The probability that a variable falls into any particular interval is between 0 and 1.

+A graph of the probability distribution of a continuous variable is a smooth, continuous curve.
+The area under the curve for an interval of values represents the probability that the variable takes a value in that interval.

+### Parameters Describe Probability Distributions
+Probability distributions are similar to population and sample distributions.
+Instead of describing the number (frequency) of observations taking a particular value, they provide the probability that a random draw from the population of interest will take on a particular value.

+The mean of the probability distribution for a discrete variable $y$ is:

+$$\mu = \sum yP(y)$$

+The sum is over all possible values of the variable.
+The parameter is called the **expected value of y** and is denoted $E(y)$.

 -----

 ## Bar Plot